joshuavachon25/geocr-py/README.md

-# GeoOCR
+# GeOCR

-**GeoOCR** is a Python library for automating OCR on historical archive images and extracting geospatial data.
+**GeOCR** is a Python library for automating OCR on historical archive images and extracting geospatial data.
 It provides:

 * **ArchiveImage**: image preprocessing, splitting and OCR.
 * **ArchiveCollection**: batch operations on collections of images.